 Bike Maintenance Guide

 The Crucible’s Bike Shop has been running for over a decade in West Oakland and provides training and support to our community with expert bike maintenance.
-Our recently expanded Bike Shop provides free monthly Bike Fix-A-Thon events and regular free Earn-A-Bike programs for youth ages 10-18 to our community.
+Our recently expanded Bike Shop provides free monthly Bike Fix-A-Thon events for our community and regular free Earn-A-Bike programs for youth ages 10-18.
 Each year, over 160 bikes were repaired for free during four community Bike Fix-A-Thons with 500 volunteer and staff hours helping 160+ community members regain access to safe and reliable transportation.

 The Crucible also offers repair and maintenance classes for youth and adults.
 Whether you want to learn the basics of a tune-up or tig weld your own bike from the ground up, The Crucible has you covered.
 Understanding bike maintenance and having a safe mode of transportation is more important than ever.
 Read on to learn how you can maintain your bike.